Reflective Decoding: Beyond Unidirectional Generation with Off-the-Shelf Language Models: Related Work

 \paragraph{Unsupervised Paraphrasing}

-One approach trains neural variational auto-encoders unsupervised to represent source sentences, then decodes from these representations to paraphrase \citep{Roy2019,bao2019dss}.
+Some approaches train neural variational auto-encoders unsupervised to represent source sentences, then decodes from these representations to paraphrase \citep{Roy2019,bao2019dss}.
 This requires training specialized representations, whereas \method applies general-purpose LMs.
-We compare against \citet{Roy2019}.
+We compare to \citet{Roy2019}.

 Paraphrasing by editing the input \citep{miao2019cgmh, liu2019upsa} has shown promise.
-Like \method, these approaches can be applied without training specialized models , but are necessarily limited by edit-paths and local minima, as edits are often restricted to single-word replacement, insertion, and deletion.
+Like \method, these approaches can be applied without training specialized models, but are necessarily limited by edit-paths and local minima, as edits are often restricted to single-word replacement, insertion, and deletion.
+Generated paraphrases must follow a continuous local edit path, while \method can generate new sentences from scratch.

-\method and MT-bases paraphrasing both pivot through an alternative textual form to paraphrase (context and translation, resp.).
-But MT paraphrase systems cycle-translate through a pivot language \citep{federmann-etal-2019-multilingual, wieting2018paranmt}, which requires supervised bilingual translation data, with an implicit notion of cross-lingual paraphrasing.
+\method and MT-based paraphrasing both pivot through an alternative textual form to paraphrase (context and translation, respectively).
+But MT paraphrasing systems cycle-translate through a pivot language \citep{federmann-etal-2019-multilingual, wieting2018paranmt}, which requires supervised bilingual translation data, with an implicit notion of interlingual paraphrasing.

-\paragraph{Novelty in Paraphrasing} \cite{Mao2019PollyWA} observe that paraphrases close to the source often win on automatic quality metrics.
-A true paraphrase should be novel, necessitating better metrics.
-Alternative metrics that consider novelty alongside quality have previously been used \citep{sun-zhou-2012-ibleu, federmann-etal-2019-multilingual}.
-The SARI metric \citep{xu-etal-2016-optimizing}, included here, combines these notions into a single metric. \citet{DiPS2019} increase novelty through their sampling method.
+\paragraph{Novelty in Paraphrasing} \citet{Mao2019PollyWA} observe that paraphrases close to the source often win on automatic quality metrics.
+However, dissimilarity from the source correlates with human notions of paraphrasing \citep{liu2010pem}. \citet{DiPS2019} increase novelty through their diversity-promoting sampling method.
+Alternative metrics that consider novelty alongside quality have been proposed \citep{sun-zhou-2012-ibleu, federmann-etal-2019-multilingual}.
+The SARI metric \citep{xu-etal-2016-optimizing}, included here, combines these notions.

+\paragraph{Abductive Text Infilling} $\alpha$NLG \cite{Bhagavatula2019AbductiveCR} is a text infilling task that specifically measures the ability of models to \textit{explain} bidirectional context (observations $o1,o2$) with a hypothesis that fits between them.
+This naturally fits \method, which fills in contextual gaps.
+Recent work has directly addressed this task \citep{qin-etal-2020-back} while the infilling literature is also quite applicable \citep{donahue-etal-2020-enabling}.
+We compare to both of these methods on abductive infilling, showing superior results.